pypy/pypy/pypy/doc/getting-started-python.rst

 `CPythons core language regression tests`_ and comes with many of the extension modules included in the standard library including ``ctypes``.
 It can run large libraries such as Django_ and Twisted_.
-There are some small behavioral differences to CPython and some missing extensions, for details see `CPython differences`_.
+There are some small behavioral differences with CPython and some missing extensions, for details see `CPython differences`_.

 .. _Django: http://djangoproject.com